MicroTekAppDev/api-docs/source/includes/api_reference/_http_errors.md

 HTTP Code | Description
 --------- | -----------
-400 | Bad Request -- Your request sucks.
+400 | Bad Request -- Your request is not valid.
-401 | Unauthorized -- Your API key is wrong.
+401 | Unauthorized -- Your API token is not valid.
 403 | Forbidden -- The resource requested is forbidden.
 404 | Not Found -- The specified resource could not be found.
 405 | Method Not Allowed -- You tried to access a resource with an invalid method.